KATE - The wise one

 Born in 1998 at Twycross Zoo, Tara arrived at Blackpool Zoo in January 2018.

-Tara is a very playful elephant and has a good relationship with Esha, Noorjahan’s 3 year old calf.
+Tara is a very playful elephant.
 She loves nothing more than a good mud/dust/dirt bath and will take any chance to get herself wet and dirty!
 She is enthusiastic and inquisitive, and is often the first to try out something new.
-Tara was the first of our new herd to arrive, which has given her and Kate an opportunity to get to know and become comfortable with each other before the others arrive.
+Tara was the first of our new herd to arrive, which has gave her and Kate the opportunity to get to know and become comfortable with each other before the others arrive.
+They are now spending more and more time with each other.

 MINBU - The caring one